curiosag/springstuff/README.md

 ## Some Spel Stuff

-Worth mentioning may be the graphviz dot file generator for Spring spel expressions.
+Worth mentioning may be the graphviz dot file generator to visualize the abstract syntax tree of Spring spel expressions.

 Change into the project directory 'springstuff' and run ...